Contact Us Today! 901.531.6550

 A Guide to Office Fire Safety

-If you work in an office building in Tennessee, Arkansas, Mississippi, or Alabama, there are basic steps you should take to help ensure your safety and survival if you should ever be caught in a fire or other critical situation and you need to evacuate the building.
+If you work in an office building in Tennessee, Arkansas, or Mississippi, there are basic steps you should take to help ensure your safety and survival if you should ever be caught in a fire or other critical situation and you need to evacuate the building.
 Every building has unique characteristics—in terms of its design, construction, condition, and use.
 Consequently, these fire safety tips highlight only the basics of emergency evacuation.

 To learn more, call State Systems at 901-531-6550 or keep reading.